achingbrain/pm2-web/README.md

 pm2 must allow connections to an external port.
 To do this, set the `$PM2_BIND_ADDR` environmental variable to `0.0.0.0` on the host you wish to monitor before starting pm2.

+For debugging to work, [node-inspector](https://www.npmjs.org/package/node-inspector) must be installed and running on the same machine as pm2 (not necessarily the same as pm2-web).

 ## To run

 Install pm2-web: